DFHack/stonesense/README.txt

 --== Known Issues ==--

 We have seen some crash bugs from time to times.
-If it locks up, use the dfunstuck utility to save your fort.

 Good Luck!
 - The Stonesense Crew